ucb-dataj/2018/md/week4.md

 To convert data from JSON or XML into text files, use Open Refine.
 First create a new project and import your JSON or XML file.
 Then use the `Export` button and select `Tab-separated value` or `Comma-separated value` to export as a text file.

+### Excercise/assignment

+ - Using Open Refine, process the Medical Board of California 2017 disciplinary data in the file `alerts-actions_2017.xls` in the following way:
+  - Separate city and state into two columns.
+  - Process the doctors' names into four columns for each of: last name; first name; other names; suffix (Jr., II etc, if present).
+  - Make sure no text columns have leading or trailing white space.
+  - Remove the space from the license numbers so that they read
+  - Remove the multiple header rows through the data
+  - Rename all columns so that there are no spaces in the column names.
+  - Fix any other problems you may find in the data.
+  - Export the processed data as a CSV file.
+  - Extract the JSON that would allow your data processing pipeline to be repeated on another of the downloads from [this page](http://www.mbc.ca.gov/Publications/Disciplinary_Actions/).
+Save the extracted JSON in a text file with the extension `.json`.
+  - File your CSV and JSON files via bCourses.

+**Deadline: Weds Feb 14 at 8pm**

 ### Further reading/resources